Fighting Exponentially Small Gaps by Counterdiabatic Driving: Diagonalization of the effective hopping model

 and in turn from Eq.~\eqref{eq:epsilon_k}

 From the equation above, the condition $\kappa>0$ implies for the couplings

 which explains the requirement stated in Eq.~\eqref{eq:J_range}.

-The last step consists in determining the magnitude of the gap at the avoided level crossing.
+The last step consists of determining the magnitude of the gap at the avoided level crossing.
 Since $\pket{\psi_\mathrm{L}}$ and $\pket{\psi_\mathrm{R}}$ determined above are \emph{not} eigenfunctions of the chain of finite length, one can argue that

 which corresponds to Eq.~\eqref{eq:Delta_min} in the main text.
 Indeed, the hybridization of $\pket{\psi_\mathrm{L}}$ and $\pket{\psi_\mathrm{R}}$ is approximately given by the off-diagonal matrix element $\pbra{\psi_\mathrm{L}} \mathcal{H} \pket{\psi_\mathrm{R}}$ in the reduced 2$\times$2 subspace spanned by $\pket{\psi_\mathrm{L}}$ and $\pket{\psi_\mathrm{R}}$ themselves.
 All the factors dropped in Eq.~\eqref{app:eq:Delta_min} are subleading with respect to\ the exponential term.